 How is it free, you may ask?
-Well, in most cases you don’t need to buy a ticket or go through the hassle of making an online booking – for those who could recall watching Knight Rider on television and thought the special effects “awesome”, you also don’t need to send an email or fax, or phone in a booking.
+Well, in most cases you don’t need to buy a ticket or go through the hassle of making an online booking – for those who could recall watching Knight Rider on television and thought the special effects “awesome”, you also don’t need to look for contact numbers in a travel guide, send an email or fax, or phone in a booking.
 You can go on a tour at the spur of the moment.
 It’s an activity you can include in your itinerary when it suits you – if you miss a tour, try again tomorrow.
 There is a great philosophy behind this: it makes exploring a strange city accessible to small groups or single travellers within a party of like-minded people, with a knowledgeable guide.

 And why do bigger groups have to book a tour?
 Moving from philosophy to psychology – imagine sharing a tour with 15 chatty teenagers on a school trip immerged in their smartphones?
 Or 20 [ex]rugby league players on a reunion trip?
 These ‘clicks’ influence group dynamics, so they are kept separate where they can elbow each other at random or guffaw at their class clown’s inappropriate jokes.